schneimo/ddpg-pytorch/README.md

 ## Contributions

 Contributions are welcome.
-If you find any bugs, know how to make the code better or want to implement used other used methods regarding DDPG, please open an issue or a pull request.
+If you find any bugs, know how to make the code better or want to implement other used methods regarding DDPG, please open an issue or a pull request.

 ## Disclaimer